Dynamic Population Games: A Tractable Intersection of Mean-Field Games and Population Games: Dynamic Population Games (DPGs)

+At discrete time steps, agents participate in a game in which each agent of type-state $[\tau,x]$ plays one of a finite number of actions $a \in \A_{\tau}[x]$.
+Type $\tau$ agents pick their action according to the stationary homogeneous \emph{policy} \mbox{$\pi_\tau : \X \rightarrow \Delta(\A_\tau[x])$}, which maps the state to a probability distribution over the actions\footnote{This class of policies has been previously referred to as \emph{oblivious policies}~\cite{adlakha2015equilibria}, since the agents choose their actions based on their individual state only and not the state distribution of others.}.
+The probability to play action $a$ when in state $x$ is denoted by \mbox{$\pi_\tau[a \mid x] \in [0,1]$}.
+The set of policies of type $\tau$ is denoted by $\Pi_\tau$, and the concatenation of the policies is denoted by \mbox{$\pi=(\pi_1,\dots,\pi_{N_\tau}) \in \Pi = \prod_{\tau \in \T} \Pi_\tau$}.

-In an analogous terminology to classical population games, we refer to the pair $(\pi,d) \in \Pi \times \D$ as the \emph{social state}.
-This gives a macroscopic description of the distribution of the agents' types and states, as well as how they behave.
-Note that the social state is time-varying in our setting, due to the agents' state dynamics, described next.
+The pair $(d,\pi) \in \D \times \Pi$ is referred to as the \emph{mean field} (in the tradition of mean field games) or the \emph{social state} (in the tradition of population games; a formal equivalency is shown in Section~\ref{sec:ReductionPopGame}).
+It gives a macroscopic description of the distribution of the agents' types and states, as well as how they behave\footnote{Our definition of mean field $(d,\pi)$ differs slightly from the definition as the joint state-action distribution~\cite{jovanovic1988anonymous,adlakha2015equilibria,guo2023general}; however, the latter can be readily derived from $(d,\pi)$.}.